adityaathalye/clojure-by-example/README.md

 - Support a 1-day guided workshop for programmers new to Clojure (not absolute programming beginners).
 - Also function as at-home learning material for said programmers.
-- The `master` branch is heavily commented, for at-home use
+- The `master` branch is heavily commented, for at-home use.
 - A `solutions` branch will be available, as a companion to `master`.
   But don't peek at it in advance!
 - You may see a `workshop-code` branch.
 Ignore it.
 It is meant only for